Stephanie Walsh to depart Lakewold Gardens after 16 years

 By Kate Read, President, on behalf of Lakewold’s Board of Directors

-With gratitude for over 16 years of service, The Lakewold Garden Board of Trustees announce the departure of Stephanie Walsh, our Executive Director.
-Under her leadership, Lakewold Gardens has achieved numerous strategic goals continuing its development into a vibrant and important historic community asset.
+With gratitude for over 16 years of service, The Friends of Lakewold announce the departure of Stephanie Walsh, its Executive Director.
+Under Walsh’s leadership, Lakewold Gardens has achieved numerous strategic goals continuing its development into a vibrant and important historic community asset.
 She has been an energetic ambassador to the community and in recent years has led the efforts on a successful Sunroom renovation, while securing almost $200,000 in grant funding for preservation and accessibility improvements.

 Leave a Reply